fledge-iot/fledge-south-person-detection/README.rst

 Streaming URL:
         The URL of the RTSP stream, if stream is to be used.
 Only RTSP streams are supported for now.

-Open CV Backend:
+OpenCV Backend:
-        The backend required by Open CV to process the stream, if stream is to be used.
+        The backend required by OpenCV to process the stream, if stream is to be used.
         Default is set to ffmpeg.
 Streaming Protocol:
         The protocol over which live frames are being transported over the network, if stream is to be used.